sporkus/le_chiffre_keyboard_stm32/case/README.md

 # 3d printable case
 ---

+- 4-degree top mount case.
-Knob size is 19mm but can be easily modified with the provided step file.
+- Knob size is 19mm but can be easily modified with the provided step file.

 ### Hardware
 - 15x: m2 x 3mm x 3mm heatset insert